International Trade

 Two important trade protection tools governments use in foreign trade schemes are tariffs and quotas.

-The objective is to stimulate exports and reduce imports to gain a competitive advantage and promote the economic growth of a country in contrast to other economies.
+The objective is to stimulate exports and reduce imports to gain a competitive advantage and promote a country's economic growth compared to other economies.

 A tariff is a tax-based levy on commodities that exceed customs area boundaries and can be either revenue-producing or protective.
 Protective tariffs minimize foreign competition as the price of imported goods increases.